 By that time, we were hungry and itching to try some local food.
 So we ordered some local specialities, along with a large local thali.
 The food was great and the views were great.
 The only dampener was a large, noisy family at the table next to us.
 This included a cranky baby whose mother tried to keep her distracted by playing nursery rhyme videos on her tablet at high volume!
 Once our meal was done, we quickly beat a retreat.

-5. The tourist spots are crammed with (other) tourists
+The tourist spots are usually crammed with (other) tourists

 Though we only tried these two touristy sights, we heard from other travellers that the others weren’t really any better.
-We decided a change of plans was in order.
+So if your Coorg travel guide only suggests the popular places, you might want to rethink your plans a bit.

 A beautiful stream beyond Chelevara falls